bernardowusumensah/humber-csharp/README.md

 - Follow the documentation for guidance on C# and ASP.NET concepts.
 - Use the provided templates and best practices for your projects.

+  ## Contributing
+- Fork the repository
+- Create a new branch
+- Submit a pull request with your improvements

 # humber-csharp